bcgov/platform-services-sysdig/operator/readme.md

 # Operational Approaches:

 ## Build
-Ideally the build process would be a combination of GitHub Actions and OpenShift Builds, where the OpenShift build pushes the image to Artifactory.
-Due to some limitation, we are currently using a Docker account deployment is based on the build docker image from docker.io directly.
+The build process runs as GitHub Actions and pushes the built image to Artifactory.

-1. Any push to a non-master branch will trigger a GitHub Action to trigger a build in the OCP Lab cluster.
-A new deployment must be manually triggered once the build is complete.
+1. Any push to a non-master branch will trigger a GitHub Action to trigger a docker image build and pushed to image tag as `lab`.
-2. A merge into master with any file changes in the sysdig/operator folder will trigger a build in the OCP Production cluster.
-A new deployment must be manually triggered once the build is complete.
+2. A merge into main with any file changes in the sysdig/operator folder will trigger a build of the `prod` image.

-Example GitHub Action can be found [here](../../../.github/workflows/sysdig-teams-operator-build-lab.yaml).
+Example GitHub Action can be found [here](../.github/workflows/sysdig-teams-operator-build-lab.yaml).

 ## Development
 The output manifest from kustomize build are copied over to CCM repo for the actual operator deployment.
 For any changes in the operator, please follow the next part.